Treaty of Edinburgh–Northampton: Terms

-Isabel and Mortimer agreed in the treaty that they, in the name of the minor, King Edward III, renounced all pretensions to sovereignty over Scotland.
+Isabella and Mortimer agreed in the treaty that they, in the name of the minor, King Edward III, renounced all pretensions to sovereignty over Scotland.
 Joanna, the six-year-old sister of Edward III, was promised in marriage to the four-year-old David, the son of Robert Bruce, and the marriage duly took place on 17 July the same year.
 In the quitclaim of Edward III of 1 March 1328 preceding the treaty, Edward endorsed that the Anglo–Scottish border would be maintained as it was in the reign of Alexander III of Scotland and that Scotland, so defined, "shall belong to our dearest ally and friend, the magnificent prince, Lord Robert, by God's grace illustrious King of Scotland, and to his heirs and successors, separate in all things from the kingdom of England, whole, free, and undisturbed in perpetuity, without any kind of subjection, service, claim or demand."
-In return, the Scots would pay £20,000 sterling to England - with a potential further £100,000 to be paid if the marriage between David and Joan failed.
+In return, the Scots would pay £20,000 sterling to England – with a potential further £100,000 to be paid if the marriage between David and Joan failed.

 As part of the treaty negotiations, Edward III agreed to return the Stone of Destiny to Scotland.
 This was not in the treaty, but was part of a concurrent agreement.
 Edward III issued a royal writ, 4 months later, on 1 July, addressed to the Abbot of Westminster, which acknowledged this agreement and ordered the Stone be taken to his mother, but it was not.
 This has been questioned by historian Colm McNamee, however, who writes that "the stone of Scone was to be returned to Scotland according to one report, but there is no evidence this was agreed".
 Eventually, 668 years later, it was returned to Scotland, arriving on 30 November 1996 at Edinburgh Castle, with the agreement that the stone is to be transported to England for use in subsequent coronations of United Kingdom monarchs.
 In September 2022, the BBC confirmed that this would be done for the coronation of Charles III.

 Effects

 The treaty lasted only five years.
-It was unpopular with many English nobles who viewed it as humiliating - referring to it as the "Shameful Peace".
+It was unpopular with many English nobles who viewed it as humiliating – referring to it as the "Shameful Peace".
 As such, in 1333 it was overturned by Edward III, after he had begun his personal reign, and the Second War of Scottish Independence continued until a lasting peace was effectively established in 1357.